hkoti/devops-exercises/topics/linux/README.md

 <details>
 <summary>You are trying to create a new file but you get "File system is full".
 You check with df for free space and you see you used only 20% of the space.
 What could be the problem?</summary><br><b>
+   if df shows that only 20% of the disk space (data blocks) is used, but you're getting a "File system is full" error when trying to create a new file, the most likely problem is that the file system has run out of inodes.
 </b></details>

 <details>